nais/doc/docs/guides/application.md

 ## Step 1: Create your own GitHub repository

-Create your own repo using the `nais/getting-started` as a template.
+Create your own repo using the [nais/getting-started](https://github.com/nais/getting-started/) as a template.

+You create a new repository through either the [GitHub UI](https://github.com/new?template_name=getting-started&template_owner=nais) or through the GitHub CLI:

 ```bash
 gh repo create <my-org>/<my-repo> --template nais/getting-started --private --clone